 300-400 Level Advanced Seminars

-Because Ancient Greek & Roman Studies is multidisciplinary, the major includes a number of courses cross listed with History, Anthropology, WGS, Art History, and Philosophy in addition to Latin and Greek language courses and Latin and Greek Literature and culture courses.
+Because Ancient Greek & Roman Studies is multidisciplinary, the major includes a number of courses cross listed with History, Anthropology, Women, Gender, and Sexuality Studies, Art History, and Philosophy in addition to Greek and Latin language, literature, and culture courses.

-Students to complete the major with or without Latin or Greek study.
-Students who learn Latin or ancient Greek can include in the major Latin 102 and Greek 102 and any Latin (LAT) or Greek (GRK) literature courses focused on reading Classical authors in their original languages, or add a Latin or Greek minor to their program (with approval from the department).
+Students may complete the major with or without Greek or Latin study.
+Students who learn ancient Greek and/or Latin can include in the major Greek 102 and Latin 102, and any Greek (GRK) or Latin (LAT) literature courses focused on reading authors in their original languages, or add a Latin or Greek minor to their program (with approval from the department).
 Students who choose language study other than Latin or Greek can also major in Ancient Greek & Roman Studies.

 Requirements:

-CLA, Latin, or Greek courses at the 200 or 300 level and above: at least 1 must be at the 300-level
+CLA, LAT, or GRK courses at the 200 or 300 level and above; at least 1 must be at the 300-level

 1 Extra-disciplinary Approach Course: